JackDanna/FogentRoleplayTemplate/README.md

 #### Non-Standard Combat Actions

 Additionally, a character can declare actions as part of a Combat Round not explicitley covered by the Standard Combat Actions.
 These actions often time require a Skill Check mid combat to determine if they succeeded.
-Whether these Non-Standard Combat  Actions are able to be performed within the time confines of a Combat Round and in addition to the Standard Combat Actions it up to the Narrator.
+Whether these Non-Standard Combat Actions are able to be performed within the time confines of a Combat Round and in addition to the other actions the character might be declaring it up to the Narrator.
 Often, the Narrator can allow these action to be attempted but can give some penalty to the Combat Roll's Uses Per Round or to Movement Speed to reflect how valuable time is being lost.
-The Narrative flow you develop while playing will guide you in what the players can do in the game, and how long it will take to do it.

 Examples: